Faust IV: Background

 Following the success of The Faust Tapes, Faust relocated from their self-built studio in Wümme, near Bremen, to The Manor Studio in Oxfordshire, England, to record their fourth album.
 Jean-Hervé Peron claimed the album was recorded at the same time Mike Oldfield was recording Tubular Bells.
 The closing track "It’s a Bit of a Pain" had previously appeared as the B-side to the single "So Far" in Germany.

 Critical reception

 Faust IV was released in June 1973.
 In 2007, Pitchfork described it as "a subtle dismantling of rock structure, where beauty and absurdity coexist without hierarchy."
-The review highlighted the contrast between the monumental opener “Krautrock” and the melodic ballad "Jennifer," calling the latter "further proof that the band were capable of writing actual songs."
+The review highlighted the contrast between the opener "Krautrock" and the song "Jennifer," calling the latter "further proof that the band were capable of writing actual songs."
 AllMusic stated the album "comes off as more a series of not-always-related experiments, but there are more than enough intriguing moments to make it worthwhile."
 Spin described the record, as the band's "handsomely failed attempt to sound normal," and noted the opening track "Krautrock" as "hypnotic guitar-drone".

-Record Collector described "The Sad Skinhead" and "Jennifer" as a "sabotaged mixed bag of defaced whimsical ditties,” while noting the album "a still-intriguing snapshot of a band about to implode under its extreme internally combusting weight."
+Record Collector described "The Sad Skinhead" and "Jennifer" as a "sabotaged mixed bag of defaced whimsical ditties," while noting the album "a still-intriguing snapshot of a band about to implode under its extreme internally combusting weight."